troystribling/BlueCap/Documentation/CentralManager.md

 ```

 Here the `scanFuture` is completed after `Peripheral` discovery and `flatMap` combines it with the connection `FutureStream`.
 This ensures that connections are made after `Peripherals` are discovered.
-The connection is configured for a maximum of 5 timeout retries and 5 disconnect retries.
-If either of these thresholds is exceeded a `PeripheralError.connectionTimeout` or `PeripheralError.disconnected`. is thrown
+Connection errors are handled in `onFailure`.
+Here a reconnection attempt is made on `PeripheralError.disconnected` and a disconnect is performed on `PeripheralError.connectionTimeout`.
+Note that if `PeripheralError.connectionTimeout` is received to stop trying to connect `Peripheral#disconnect` must be called.
+The framework will not stop trying to connect otherwise.

 ### <a name="central_characteristic_discovery">Service and Characteristic Discovery</a>